Manufacturing and Nonmanufacturing Costs

 Indirect materials are materials that are (a) not an integral (physical) part of the finished goods, or (b) a minor part of the finished goods to be economically traced to the finished good or have a very small physical association with the finished product.

-For example, Friends Corporation would treat the following costs as indirect materials: oil lubricants and light bulbs used in manufacturing equipment, package boxes, wrenches, etc.
+For example, Friends Company would treat the following costs as indirect materials: oil lubricants and light bulbs used in manufacturing equipment, package boxes, wrenches, etc.

 Illustration 4: Examples of indirect materials cost (overhead cost)